 It seems like only a few days ago, I was sipping a heavenly cappuccino and stuffing my face with the most mouthwatering pancakes right in the heart of Amsterdam.
 Unfortunately for me, that was well over a year ago.
+Although there is so much to do in Amsterdam, from museums to excursions, heritage site visits, and canals tours, food is my passion and there are so many great cafes Amsterdam has on offer.
+You can read more about other attractions here as this post is going to be all about food and coffee!
 Even with all of the time that has passed, I can still remember the incredible morning that Aaron and I rented bikes to cruise through the city center and happened to stumble upon The Breakfast Club.

 Now, we ate a lot of good food during our time in Europe, so the fact that I can remember just how incredible this breakfast was says something.
 In fact, I loved The Breakfast Club so much that I just had to share it with you all.